 MOC Program regulations and policies for health care professionals

-"MOC Program" is the Royal College's continuing professional development program for Health Care Professionals practising in Canada who are not Fellows of the Royal College and for Fellows of the Royal College.
+"MOC Program" is the Royal College's continuing professional development program for Fellows of the Royal College.
+Other Health Care Professionals who are not Certificants or Fellows of the Royal College can also register in this program.

 The “Royal College Directory" refers to an online public register that lists the Royal College MOC Program participants' names and other information as prescribed by the Royal College in accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA).